thomasdunlap/TensorFlow-Traffic-Sign-Classification/README.md

 **Build a Traffic Sign Recognition Project**

 The goals of this project are:
-* Load the data set (see below for links to the project data set)
-* Explore, summarize and visualize the data set
+* Load, explore, summarize and visualize the German Traffic Sign dataset
-* Design, train and test a model architecture
+* Design, train and test LeNet architecture in TensorFlow
 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images
-* Summarize the results with a written report
+* Summarize the results

 [//]: # (Image References)